DNA testing on a blood sample, chest

 Pieds and Lutino Whitefaces

-it may be possible to tell by the barring or
+it may be possible to tell a female if there are bars on the tail feathers.
+A

 Lutinos

-speck of gray on their feathers or body.
-Females have bright yellow spots under
+speck of gray coloration on their bodies.
+Female lutinos have bright yellow spots under

 their wing and very light yellow bars on their tails.
-Males lack these markings.
+These markings may be

 Normal Grays